kogakure/website-hugo-stefanimhoff.de/app/content/articles/2016/speed-up-videos.md

 title: How to speed up videos
 ---

 Some weeks ago I was browsing my YouTube **Watch Later** lists and thinking: *There is so much good quality video, I wish I could watch it faster to see more of it*.
-All these Screencasts, Comedy, TechTalks, Conference Presentations … so I googled just for fun.
+All these screencasts, comedy, TechTalks, conference presentations … so I googled just for fun.

 ## Video Speed Controller